peterwittek/somoclu/README.md

 different location, use this option to select an installation directory.

+    --with-mpi-compilers=DIR or --with-mpi-compilers=yes
+                              use MPI compiler (mpicxx) found in directory DIR, or in your PATH if =yes
+    --with-mpi=MPIROOT      use MPI root directory.
+    --with-mpi-libs="LIBS"  MPI libraries [default "-lmpi"]
+    --with-mpi-incdir=DIR   MPI include directory [default MPIROOT/include]
+    --with-mpi-libdir=DIR   MPI library directory [default MPIROOT/lib]

+The above flags allow the identification of the correct MPI library the user wishes to use.
+The flags are especially useful if MPI is installed in a non-standard location, or when multiple MPI libraries are available.

     --with-cuda=/path/to/cuda           Set path for CUDA

 Somoclu looks for CUDA in /usr/local/cuda.
 If your installation is not there, then specify the path with this parameter.
 If you do not want CUDA enabled, set the parameter to ```--without-cuda```.